-With 124I/131I-omburtamab injected directly into the CSF compartment, there was higher activity concentrations within the CSF space and low activity elsewhere during the imaging times; the image quality and target-to-background contrast of 124I-omburtamab were excellent.
-The antibody clearance was slow, as visualized by the sequential PET images, allowing for longer duration of radiation exposure to the CSF space and leptomeninges.
-The dose-limiting toxicity from intravenous administration of radiolabeled antibody therapy was from bone marrow toxicity (typically a 200-cGy limit).
-The relative CSF-to-blood dose ratios were extremely high, ranging between 10-fold for PET-based values to 30-45 for CSF samplebased estimates.
-Our data suggest that an administered activity of approximately 4,000 MBq of 131I-omburtamab could be administered before exceeding a blood dose of 200 cGy.
-Therefore, even at treatment doses of 1,850-2,960 MBq (50-80 mCi) given intraventricularly, the blood dose was well below the generally accepted safe limit; thus, no significant marrow toxicity was generally seen.
+With 124I/131I-Omburtamab injected directly into the CSF compartment there was higher activity concentrations within the CSF space with low activity elsewhere during the imaging times, the image quality and target-to-background contrast of 124I-Omburtamab were excellent.
+The antibody clearance is slow, as visualized by the sequential PET images, allowing for longer duration of radiation exposure to the CSF space and leptomeninges.
+The dose-limiting toxicity from intravenous administration of radiolabeled antibody therapy is from bone marrow toxicity (typically 200 cGy limit).
+The relative CSF-to-blood dose ratios are extremely high, ranging between 10-fold for PET-based values to 30-45 for CSF sample-based estimates.
+Our data suggest that an administered activity of ~4,000 MBq of 131I-Omburtamab could be administered before exceeding a blood dose of 200 cGy.
+Therefore, even at treatment doses of 1850-2960 MBq (50-80 mCi) given intraventricularly, the blood dose is well below the generally accepted safe limit; thus, no significant marrow toxicity is generally seen.

 Our data indicate a wide variation in doses estimated from CSF samples (Table 4).
-This variation is likely due to the retrieval technique of CSF samples from the same Ommaya port as that into which the radiolabeled antibody was injected, where pooling of activity in the reservoir is present, as noted in imaging.
-In contrast, far less variation was noted with PET imaging-based estimates, for which the activity in the Ommaya that generates high counts can be and was excluded from the PET VOI ventricle estimates.
-This also explains the consistently lower PET-based estimates than CSF sample-derived estimates.
-The dose estimates to the different CSF subregions was more consistent.
+This is likely due to the retrieval technique of CSF samples from the same Ommaya port into which the radiolabeled antibody was injected, where pooling of activity in the reservoir is present, as noted in imaging.
+In contrast, far less variation was noted with PET imaging-based estimates where the activity in the Ommaya that generates high counts can be and was excluded from the PET VOI ventricle estimates.
+This also explains the consistently lower PET-based estimates as compared to CSF sample derived estimates.
+The dose estimates to the different CSF sub-regions was more consistent.
 Only in a single patient did we observe substantial activity retained in the lateral ventricle on PET images; this was attributed to disease and treatment changes.
-In this patient, the PET estimate of CSF activity concentration was higher than that measured in CSF samples; this patient exhibited prominent ventricular retention, likely related to disease.
+In this patient, the PET estimate of CSF activity concentration was higher than that measured in CSF samples; this patient exhibited prominent ventricular retention likely related to disease.